Alpha Arbutin 2025: Fade Pigmentation, Boost Radiance

 3. Evens Skin Tone

-It gradually helps to even out blotchy or uneven skin caused by sun damage or inflammation.
+It slowly assists in levelling blotchy or uneven skin as a result of sun damage or inflammation.

 4. Safe for Long-Term Use